dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 ```
 If you compile you will get following errors
 ```
-Warning:(13, 16) java: print() in com.java.test.Printer has been deprecated
+Warning:(13, 16) java: print() in com.java.test.at.Printer has been deprecated
 Information:java: /home/diman/projects/my/ocpjp/src/main/java/com/java/test/App.java uses unchecked or unsafe operations.
 Information:java: Recompile with -Xlint:unchecked for details.
 ```